First Solar ramps up production at German plants

-MUNICH/DUESSELDORF (Reuters) - U.S.-based First Solar Inc (FSLR.O), the world’s No. 2 maker of solar cells, will ramp up production at its German plants, scheduled to close later this year, to meet an unexpected surge in demand, a spokesman said on Tuesday.
+MUNICH/DUESSELDORF, June 12 (Reuters) - U.S.-based First Solar, the world’s No.2 maker of solar cells, will ramp up production at its German plants to meet an unexpected surge in demand before the plants are closed at the end of 2012, a spokesman said on Tuesday.

-Shares of First Solar jumped as much as 14.8 percent on the news, and were the biggest gainer among solar companies on the Nasdaq.

 “We expect that we can run both plants at almost full capacity until October and slowly reduce production after that before we close them by the end of the year,” the spokesman said.